 Key Things to Know about Mission Canvas

-Business model canvas help businesses to make the maximum use of their resources to create profitably and value.
-But when the organization does not operate for earning profits, then how to adapt that business model?
-It’s at this stage that a mission canvas comes into its own.
-A canvas is just a visual representation of the business model that an organization adopts.
+Business model canvas helps businesses maximize their resources to create profitably and value.
+But when an organization does not operate to earn profits, how do they adapt that business model?
+At this stage, a mission model canvas comes into its own.
+A canvas is just a visual representation of an organization’s business model.

-A Mission Canvas is for those organizations such as those in the areas of defense, intelligence services, military organizations, support organizations, warfighters, among others whose primary interest is not to earn profits but to serve the nation and the community.
+A Mission Model Canvas is for organizations such as those in the defense, intelligence, and services sectors, military organizations, support organizations, and warfighters whose primary interest is not to earn profits but to serve the nation and the community.

-The Business Model Canvas by Alexander Osterwalder and Steve Blank forms the basis for the Mission Canvas.
-It is a new version of the Business Model Canvas where organizations who do not operate to make profits and earn revenues, can adopt the Mission Canvas.
+The Business Model Canvas by Alexander Osterwalder and Steve Blank forms the basis for the Mission Model Canvas.
+It is a new version of the Business Model Canvas in which organizations that do not operate to make profits and earn revenues can adopt it.
 Here, the canvas is tweaked to make the canvas box adaptable for mission-driven organizations.

-The revenue stream is not the main criterion here.
-But other critical aspects determine the success of the organization.
-Therefore, to measure the metrics of the overall working and operations of such organizations, the business model canvas is changed a bit.
+The revenue stream is only one of the criteria here.
+Other critical aspects determine the organization’s success.
+Therefore, the business model canvas is changed a bit to measure the metrics of such organizations’ overall workings and operations.
 It becomes more relevant to the social enterprise.

-So we gather that something’s changed in the Business Model Canvas.
+So, we gather that something’s changed in the Business Model Canvas.
 But what?
-Let’s have a closer look at this.
-One thing that makes it so obvious to change is the type of organization that is in focus.
-Different organizations have different levels of management, operations, command, and the customers are also very different.
+Let’s take a closer look at this.
+One thing that makes it so obvious to change is the type of organization in focus.
+Different organizations have different levels of management, operations, and command, and the customers are also very different.
 Customers also vary from organization to organization.

 Customer Segments has changed to Beneficiaries

-Customers for some organizations are not those who pay for services or products but benefit from them.
-In a defense organization or military organization, these customers are not outside, but inside them.
+Some organizations’ customers differ from those who pay for services or products but benefit from them.
+In a defense organization or military organization, these customers are not outside but inside them.
 There are many levels of commands, and officers are there to oversee the operations.
-Some of them control the battle tanks, while others command the support staff.
-Some of them are deployed for systems control, while others command intelligence areas.
+Some control the battle tanks, while others command the support staff.
+Some are deployed for systems control, while others command intelligence areas.

-There are many stakeholders and users involved, and these are the beneficiaries of Mission Canvas.
-Thus, the Customer Segments box from the business model canvas has changed to Beneficiaries in the new Mission Canvas.
+Many stakeholders and users are involved, and these are the beneficiaries of the Mission Model Canvas.
+Thus, the Customer Segments box from the business model canvas has changed to Beneficiaries in the new Mission Model Canvas.

 Value Proposition Canvas

-Customers are the beneficiaries of Mission Canvas.
+Customers are the beneficiaries of the Mission Model Canvas.
 But there are so many beneficiaries at so many levels.
-So to address those beneficiaries, Value Proposition Canvas makes the relation between the beneficiaries, products, and services.
-It is a visual add-on to the Mission Canvas.
+So, to address those beneficiaries, the Value Proposition Canvas makes the relation between the beneficiaries, products, and services.
+It is a visual add-on to the Mission Model Canvas.
 It has to be made for every beneficiary.

-How will the product or service benefit the beneficiary, and what feature of that product will act as a pain reliever, or gain creator.
-So it establishes connectivity between the beneficiary or stakeholder and the value proposition box.
+How will the product or service benefit the beneficiary, and what feature of that product will act as a pain reliever or gain creator?
+This establishes connectivity between the beneficiary or stakeholder and the value proposition box.
 It is then collectively called the Product/Mission Fit.

 Distribution Channel has changed to Deployment

-For organizations such as the Navy, the Army, or other services, the Distribution Channel box changes to Deployment.
-So there are questions that have to be restructured for the mentioned organizations, such as:
+The Distribution Channel box changes to Deployment for organizations such as the Navy, the Army, or other services.
+So, there are questions that have to be restructured for the mentioned organizations, such as:

 How will the software be deployed to users within that organization?
-Such deployment happens in services within the organization, or outside the organization, where the field of use is much greater.
+Such deployment happens in services within or outside the organization, where the field of use is much greater.

 • How many personnel will it require?